tbhdbsys/angular-meteor-docs/client/content/tutorials/whatsapp/ionic/tutorials.whatsapp.ionic.step_05.md

       }
     }

-We're going to create the same flow of whatsapp for authentication using 3 views:
+We're going to create the same flow of `Whatsapp` for authentication using 3 views:

 - `Login` - Asks for the user's phone number.
 - `Confirmation` - Verifies a user's phone number by an SMS authentication.